hoang-ho/Microservices-Web-App/README.md

 ```

 For the instance you choose to server the catalog-service, put its Private IPv4 address to the config_env, similarly for order-service.
 You repeat this step for EC2 instances that you choose to server front-end-service and the order-service.
+> Note: If you want to change the port, please use ports from range 5000 - 6000 because the security group is set up for port in that range.
+Remember to update the config_env accordingly!

 ```
 # Modify the config_env